For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 As with weal, you use your reaction to target a creature within 30 feet of you that is making an attack, saving throw, or ability check.
 Roll a d6 and subtract the result from the target’s total roll.

-With this, you are resistant to bludgeoning, piercing, and slashing damage while in your Starry Form.
+While in your Starry Form, you are resistant to bludgeoning, piercing, and slashing damage.

-It’s short and sweet, but only taking half damage from melee attacks is a great feature to have!
+It’s a short and sweet description, but only taking half damage from melee attacks is a great feature to have!

 A Circle of Stars Druid has many possible ways that they can connect with the party and the world.